 Pollutant, POC Lead (TSP), 3

 Primary/QA Collocated/Other Primary

 Parameter code 14129

 Basic monitoring objective(s) NAAQS Comparison & Research

 Site type(s) Source Oriented

 Monitor type(s) SLAMS

 Network affiliation(s) N/A

 Instrument manufacturer and model Tisch TE-HVPLUS-BL

 Method code 191

 FRM/FEM/ARM/other FEM

 Collecting Agency Air District

 Analytical Lab ERG

 Reporting Agency Air District

 Spatial scale Micro

 Monitor start date 02/03/2012

-Current Sampling frequency 1:6
+Current sampling frequency 1:6

+Required sampling frequency N/A

 Sampling season 01/01 - 12/31

-Probe height (meters) 1.6 ^(a)
+Probe height (meters) 1.6 (a)

 Distance from supporting structure (meters) N/A

 Distance from obstructions on roof (meters).
 Include horizontal distance + vertical height above probe for obstructions nearby (meters).
 None

 Distance from obstructions not on roof (meters).
 Include horizontal distance + vertical height above probe for obstructions nearby (meters).
 None

 Distance from trees (meters) > 20

 Distance to furnace or incinerator flue (meters) None

 Distance between monitors fulfilling a QA collocation requirement (meters) N/A

 For low volume PM instruments (flow rate < 200 liters/minute) is any PM instrument within 1m of the LoVol?
 If yes, please list distance (meters) and instruments(s).
 N/A

 For high volume PM instrument (flow rate > 200 liters/minute), is any PM instrument within 2m of the HiVol?
 If yes, please list distance (meters) and instrument(s).
 No

 Unrestricted airflow (degrees) 360

 Probe material for reactive gases N/A

 Residence time for reactive gases (seconds) N/A

 Will there be changes within the next 18 months?
 N

-Is it suitable for comparison against the annual PM {2.5} NAAQS?
+Is it suitable for comparison against the annual $PM{2.5}$ NAAQS?
 N/A

-Frequency of flow rate verification for PM samplers Quarterly
+Frequency of flow rate verification for manual PM samplers, including Pb samplers Quarterly

+Frequency of flow rate verification for automated PM analyzers N/A

 Frequency of one-point QC check for gaseous instruments N/A

 Date of Annual Performance Evaluation conducted in the past calendar year for gaseous parameters N/A

 Date of two semi-annual flow rate audits conducted in the past calendar year for PM monitors See Table 4.69

-Notes: (a) The probe height of the lead sampler at Reid-Hillview is set to the height of the fence standing between the samplers and Tully Road in order to place the sampler within the area designated by EPA for sampling.
+(a) The probe height of the lead sampler at Reid-Hillview is set to the height of the fence standing between the samplers and Tully Road in order to place the sampler within the area designated by EPA for sampling.
 This was a requirement of the Reid-Hillview Airport and was designed to ensure that the samplers were in unquestionable compliance with the FAA requirements in 14 CFR Part 77.
 Operation of the samplers at the airport was contingent on meeting this requirement.
 Movement of the sampler to achieve a probe height greater than or equal to 2 meters would result in the sampler being located off airport property.